delta94/kecafe-skuy/README.md

-### Point of Sale Application to manage cafe and Coffee Shop.
+### KeCafe Skuy, a mobile application for cafe and Coffee Shop.

 ### Built with React-Native for Android